XiaobingSuper/Resnext3d-for-video-classification/README.md

   --mkldnn              use mkldnn backend
 ```
 ## Note
-For 3d ops of MKLDNN backend, PyTorch master not support it now, only available our internal branch.
+For 3d ops of MKLDNN backend, PyTorch master not support them now, only available our internal branch.
 Thanks!

 ## Performance data logs(test on skx-8180, 2 sockets, 56 threads)
 1. Running on native cpu path: